JamesLoyd/JourneyThroughAvslor/README.md

 * Foxiepaws - Architect  and Core Developer
 * Terra-And-Luna - Core Developer

+##How to get involved ##
+Send us a pull request or catch us on IRC.

 ##IRC Channel##
 We are located at  \#JourneryThroughAvslor on [FreeNode](http://freenode.net/)